Winston890/bayes/README.md

 ## Naive Bayes Classifier

-Naive Bayes will create a classification model that can detect spam emails.
+Run naive_bayes.py to create a classification model that can detect spam emails.